-From this scoping work we distilled a wide range of potential model data sources and parameters.
+From this we distilled a wide range of potential model data sources and parameters.
 The most notable data sources, underpinning the model’s primary functions, are the 2017 and 2018 GP Survey, and the HSE Survey.

 During scoping we also established a categorisation of the types of intervention targeted at carers:

 - Working with employers to help them understand and support carers in their organisations.

 We refined and simplified the outcomes framework established in the scoping study to make it suitable for conversion into a credible economic model.

 Outcomes were distilled from the logic models designed in Phase One of the project, the scoping interviews, and the literature reviews as follows:

 |Carer||Mental health-related welleing|

 |Social relationships-related wellbeing|

 |Employment/job – related wellbeing (double counting with two outcomes above was accounted for)|

 |Physical health care costs (carer)|